Betway: World record jackpot

 In October 2015, Betway paid out €17,879,645 ($20,062,600; £13,209,300) to Jon Heywood (UK) for hitting the jackpot on Microgaming's Mega Moolah slot while playing at Betway.
 This was verified by Guinness World Records, at the time, as the largest ever jackpot payout in an online slot machine, subsequently surpassed in 2019.

 Regulation and compliance

 In March 2020, Betway was fined a then record £11.6m for historical failings in customer protection and anti-money laundering checks, allowing one customer to deposit over £8m and lose over £4m in a four-year period.

 In the United States, Betway is present in Virginia, Colorado, Indiana, New Jersey, Iowa, Arizona, and Pennsylvania.
 Users in all states can also play the free Betway Big Pick app to win money without gambling.

 Casino developers

 Betway Casino offers games provided by developers such as NetEnt and Play'n GO.

 Controversies

-On 2024, Betway did not pay a price of 1.3 million Euros stating that there was a defect in their site when the client bet was correct.
+In 2024, Betway did not pay a price of 1.3 million Euros stating that there was a defect in their site when the client bet was correct.